MCmoderSD/YEPPBot/README.md

 the [Twitch4J](https://twitch4j.github.io/) library.

 The bot is currently under active development and it's features can change a lot in the future. <br>
+You can use the project to create your own bot, but you have to add a MySQL database and for some features you need a config with an API key. <br>
+If you don't have access to the API the bot will still work, but without those features, but the database is necessary. <br>
 If you have any ideas or suggestions, feel free to open an issue or a pull request. <br> <br>

 ## Table of Contents